RIAPS/riaps-integration/riaps-bbbruntime/README.md

-# How to Create a BBB from Ubuntu Pre-configured Image
+# How to Create a BBB Base Image from Ubuntu Pre-configured Image

 This work should be done on a Linux machine or VM.
 We are starting with a pre-configured BBB Ubuntu image and modifying it to add the RT Patch kernel and any other customizations needed for RIAPS.